 Ask the mother of a small child: how important is a regular sleep schedule?
 Mothers know exactly how challenging it can be to take care of a tired child.
 Children thrive on routine and a regular sleep schedule is key.
 Without it they are cranky, fussy, and sometimes impossible.

 Get up at the same time every morning.
 Even on the weekend.
 If you have a late night, you should still rise at your usual time.
-Keep your natural circadian rhythm constant and you should find the quality of your sleep improves.
+Keep your natural circadian rhythm constant.
+Follow these tips for a good night’s sleep and you should find the quality of your sleep improves.